rfair404/WordPress-QuickStart/README.md

 **What the installer does:**

-- ✅ Downloads latest versions of Docker Desktop and Lando
+- Downloads latest versions of Docker Desktop and Lando
-- ✅ Runs official installers with proper configurations
+- Runs official installers with proper configurations
-- ✅ Verifies installations and provides next steps
+- Verifies installations and provides next steps
-- ✅ Handles different operating systems automatically
+- Handles different operating systems automatically

-**⚡ Automated Mode (No Prompts)**
+**Automated Mode (No Prompts)**

 For CI/CD or automated setups, you can run the installation scripts without interactive prompts: